xHire/electrumx/docs/PEER_DISCOVERY.rst

 offline will not be passed around for long (ignoring for hard-coded onion peer exception).

 In ElectrumX, "recently" is taken to be the last 24 hours.
-No more than 5 onion peers are returned, and only one peer from each IPv4 /16 netmask is returned.
+Only one peer from each IPv4/16 netmask is returned, and the number of onion peers is limited.

 Maintaining the Peer Database